Relief in Italy at ECB plan, Monti says reforms must continue

 Though elections are no more than seven months away, the country’s main parties are struggling to regain credibility and their leadership is still in doubt.
 Monti reaffirmed he planned to return to being a university professor when his term ends.

-Berlusconi’s People of Freedom (PDL) party is struggling in opinion polls, trailing the center-left Democratic Party (PD) and under threat from the populist Five Star Movement of comedian Beppe Grillo.
+Berlusconi’s People of Freedom (PDL) party is struggling in opinion polls, trailing the centre-left Democratic Party (PD) and under threat from the populist Five Star Movement of comedian Beppe Grillo.

 But Berlusconi is planning a comeback and the PDL could be part of a future coalition government, so Brunetta’s remarks are unlikely to reassure investors about the future.